 Consistency, transparency, and liquidity

-Through its periodic publications, the DSTA informs investors on the execution of the funding plan and new developments.
-Every year, the Outlook is published in December.
-The Outlook contains the funding plan for the upcoming year (borrowing requirement, funding plan and indicative issuance calendar).
-The Quarterly Outlook zooms in on the issuance calendar for the period ahead.
-Auctions and their results are announced by means of press releases.
-In addition, updated information can always be found on the website of the DSTA.
+The principles consistency and transparency strengthen the Dutch State’s reputation of a reliable and predictable issuer and thereby contribute to lower funding costs.
+The DSTA informs investors on funding and other new developments through press releases and various publications on a regular basis.
+Every year, the annual Outlook is published in December.
+The annual Outlook contains the funding plan for the upcoming year.
+The Quarterly Outlook focuses on the issuance calendar for the quarter ahead.
+Auctions and their results are announced on the DSTA website, Bloomberg, and twitter.

-At last, liquidity is of paramount importance.
-The DSTA sees to it that there is a high level of liquidity in the issued instruments, so that the Dutch national debt is attractive to national and international investors.
+The DSTA also attaches great importance to liquidity.
+It sees to it that there is a high level of liquidity in the issued instruments, so that these instruments are easily tradable and therefore as attractive as possible for national and international investors.

 How is the total borrowing requirement determined?

-The total borrowing requirement in a given year is determined by: (1) the redemptions on the capital market (both public and private debt), (2) the end-of-year outstanding money market volume of the previous year and (3) the (estimated) cash balance in the budget. de funding need can change during the year, for example by new estimates of the cash balance.
-In addition, buy-backs of DSLs by the DSTA will, amongst other things, influence the funding need during the year as well.
-The estimated borrowing requirement will be updated during the year.
+The total borrowing requirement (or funding need) in a given year is determined by: (1) the redemptions on the capital market, (2) the end-of-year outstanding money market volume of the previous year and (3) the (estimated) cash balance in the budget.
+The funding need can change during the course of the year, for example, by new estimates of the cash balance.
+In addition, buy-backs of DSLs by the DSTA or fluctuations in the amount of cash collateral as a result of interest rate changes can influence the funding need.
+The estimated borrowing requirement will be updated throughout the year.

-The total annual borrowing requirement determines the State’s total call on the international financial markets.
-The total call is split between the capital market and the money market, the sizes of which are determined in interconnection.
+The total borrowing requirement determines the State’s total call on the international financial markets.
+The total call is split between the capital market (the market for financing with maturities longer than a year) and the money market (the market for financing with maturities up to a year).
+The DSTA strives to maintain a good balance between the two.

 Which financial instruments are used by the DSTA?

-- issuance of global commercial paper (GCP), both in euros and foreign currencies (exchange rate risks are fully hedged); GCP can be in the form of US CP or Euro CP.
+- Global Commercial Paper (GCP); short-term paper issued on an ad-hoc and flexible basis on the money market; GCP is issued both in euros and foreign currencies (exchange rate risks are fully hedged) and can be in the form of Euro CP or US CP.

-- money market deposits, for either borrowing or lending;
+- Deposits; a short-term cash transfer on the money market used either for borrowing or lending;

 What are the maturities used by the DSTA?